-In 1991, a horrific mass grave was discovered and confirmed to be the disrespectful burial site of the several members of the Romanov family.
+In 1991, a horrific mass grave was discovered and confirmed to be the burial site of the several members of the Romanov family.
 But two family members were missing.
 Had Alexei and one of his sisters escaped the execution?
-Unfortunately no, that was not the case.
-16 years later, the burnt remains of two more Romanovs were discovered.
+Unfortunately, that was not the case.
+Sixteen years later, the burnt remains of these Romanovs were discovered.
 This is the story of finding and identifying the last two Romanovs.

 In the summer of 2007, Yurovsky’s memoirs were proved to be accurate when two burned partial skeletons were discovered close to the mass burial site of the other Romanovs.
 Fifteen intact bone fragments and more than forty pieces of charred bone were discovered.
 Preliminary analysis of the bones showed that the remains belong to a boy of 10 – 13 years of age, and a young woman of 18 – 23 years.

 To confirm the identity of the skeletons, researchers utilized mitochondrial DNA (mtDNA) analyses.
 While both males and females have mtDNA, only a mother passes it to her children.